 (e) Checking of equipment

-The checking of the organizers' equipment, as well as the equipment of the fencers, must be carried out in accordance with the rules to be found in the Material Rules o.9 Entries must be sent to the organizers by the competitor's national federation (for the Olympic Games by their national Olympic Committee).
+o.8 The checking of the organizers' equipment, as well as the equipment of the fencers, must be carried out in accordance with the rules to be found in the Material Rules.

 CHAPTER 3.
 ENTRIES FOR COMPETITIONS